Wenzhi-Ding/Std_Country_Code/README.md

 # Standardize Country Code

 This project is to help social science research to standardize country code in multinational research.
-We follow [ISO 3166](https://www.iso.org/iso-3166-country-codes.html)[^1] to standardize country identifiers.

-[^1]:This list does not take any political or religious conflict into account.
+We follow [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) to standardize country identifiers.
+This list does not take any political or religious conflict into account.

 The list is now cross-sectional and we have a plan to develop it into a panel data.

 Please feel free to contribute if you find any uncovered country name/number/code.
+If you are not familiar with GitHub, you can send your request to this [email](mailto:wenzhi.ding@connect.hku.hk).

+- CountryName: This dataset is the link table between country names and ISO 3166-1 Alpha-3 code.
+- CountryNumber: This dataset is the link table between ISO 3166-1 Numeric code and ISO 3166-1 Alpha-3 code.
+- CountryISO2: This dataset is the link table between ISO 3166-1 Alpha-2 code to ISO 3166-1 Alpha-3 code.